News

 HID Enables New Innovative Solution for Properties

 – Helsingborg showed great courage by building ‘three pipes out’.
-Now the facility is very significant, not least as a reference for all of us working circularly with water, says Göran Larsson, business developer at the vacuum system company Jets.
+Now the facility is very significant, not least as a reference for all of us working circularly with water, says Göran Larsson, Business developer at the vacuum system company Jets.

-Now the startup company Circular Water is teaming up with Jets to take the concept a step further by developing water recycling of bath, dish, and laundry water, so-called greywater, at the property level.
-Currently, many treatment plants in Sweden are overloaded.
+Now the startup company Circular Water is teaming up with Jets to take the concept a step further by developing water recycling of bath, dish, and laundry water, so-called greywater, at a property level.
+Currently, many water treatment plants in Sweden are overloaded.
 Local decentralized water treatment systems can radically reduce this pressure.

 – By recirculating greywater, combined with vacuum toilets that only need 0.6 liters per flush, a property can save more than 100 liters of water per person per day compared to the average today, says Helena Eriksson, founder of Circular Water.